Copyright © 2019 SanMar Corp. All rights reserved.

-Stain Repel.
+Stain Resist.
 A fabric treatment that helps spills and stains easily roll off.

 Stonewashed.
 A process in which the fabric or garment is heavily washed with lava rocks or rubber/silicon balls, resulting in a softer fabric with a distressed, weathered look and reduced shrinkage.